benb0jangles/Companion-Pi/README.md

 - Options
 ![](https://github.com/benb0jangles/Companion-Pi/blob/master/Images%20for%20readme/2016-05-27_002.jpg)

 More will be added/edited as progress is made.
+Contributors needed (please review project bucket list).
 Please send me PM me if you have changes/updates or if you have made an .img file an blog to link to: email:i6mods@gmail.com RCgroups.com:Benbojangles Diydrones.com:Benbojangles Blog:http://dalybulge.blogspot.co.uk

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.